PagerTree/pt4-docusaurus/docs/integration-guides/webhook.md

 If your tool is not listed on our integrations page, the webhook integration is a great choice to use as an integration point since most tools support sending webhooks for alerts and alarms.

 :::info
 This documentation is meant for webhooks that are _incoming_ into PagerTree.
+If you are looking for _incoming_ webhooks with a _custom format_, please see [custom webhooks](custom-webhook.md).
 If you are looking for outgoing webhooks, please refer to the [outgoing webhook documentation](outgoing-webhook.md).
 :::

 ## How It Works